drahmel/mindspace/README.md

 * Examples will use the KISS-MVC framework since it has a single file implementation.
 This simplicity means that the code can be easily adapted to any PHP framework of choice (Zend, Code Igniter, Yii, etc.).
 * File format will be JSON-based and extensible -- custom properties can be easily added

 Data can be stored to a file (for simple static worlds) or Redis.

+# Roadmap

+* Make rendering all JavaScript
+* Create Node version that is compatible
+* Add live update of changes via Ajax interface
+* Create a few sample worlds with animation